EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Results

 \subsection{SFR-Stellar Mass Relation}

 In Section \ref{subsec:remstar}, we report that the EMPGs overlap the distributions of $z\sim0$ SFGs on the $r_{\rm e}$--$M_{*}$ plane (Figure \ref{fig:remstar_feat} (Left)).
 Now we present the SFR--$M_{*}$ distribution of the EMPGs to compare with those of $z\sim0$ and 6 main sequences (MSs) \citep{Shibuya2015}.
-As shown in Figure \ref{fig:sfrmstar}, the EMPGs fall on \tcr{both the $z\sim0$ MS and \tcr{the extrapolation of} $z\sim6$ MS. We confirm that KP9 (SS2) is located above (around) the extrapolation of $z\sim6$ MS.}
+As shown in Figure \ref{fig:sfrmstar}, the EMPGs fall on both the $z\sim0$ MS and the extrapolation of $z\sim6$ MS. \tcra{We confirm that KP9 is located around the extrapolation of the $z\sim6$ MS, whereas SS2 and SS12 lie on the $z\sim0$ MS.}

-\tcr{In Section \ref{subsec:remstar}, we also point out that some of the EMPGs have $r_{\rm e}$ and $M_{*}$ comparable to those of dSphs and dIrrs.
+\tcg{In Section \ref{subsec:remstar}, we also point out that some of the EMPGs have $r_{\rm e}$ and $M_{*}$ comparable to those of dSphs and dIrrs.
 Now we compare the EMPGs to dIrrs whose SFR and $M_{*}$ values are reported by \citet{Zhang2012}.
 As shown in Figure \ref{fig:sfrmstar}, the majority of the EMPGs, except for a few, have sSFR values higher than those of dIrrs.
 We note that star formation activities of dSphs are already quenched \citep{Weisz2014}, i.e., SFR values of dSphs are too small to plot.}